Roguelike-Celebration/azure-mud/README.md

       2. Google is simple, just add the provider.
       3. For Twitter you have to get the API information from the Twitter dev portal (https://developer.twitter.com/en/portal/dashboard) and place it into the form.

 2. You'll need to modify the frontend to actually use your new backend!
-In `src/config.ts`, update the hostname to point to your own Function App instance (the Azure URL for your backend — typically `https://your-project.azurewebsite.net`, where `your-project` is the project name you entered when deploying the Azure ARM template).
+Add a new GitHub Repository Secret (Settigs -> Secrets -> New Repository Secret) named `SERVER_HOSTNAME` that contains the URL to your own Function App instance (the Azure URL for your backend — typically `https://your-project.azurewebsite.net`, where `your-project` is the project name you entered when deploying the Azure ARM template).
+For local client development, you'll also need to add this to your local `.env` file.
+This should hopefully be set up from configuring Firebase, but if not you can rename `.env.sample` to `.env` and make that change.

 3. If you want speech transcription to work, you'll need to create an Azure Cognitive Speech Services resource.
 Hopefully this will be automated as part of the ARM Template in the future.
   1. In the Azure Portal, search for "Speech Services", click through to the Speech Services page, and click "Create".
 Put it in the same region and resource group as your main backend, and choose the Standard (S0) paid tier.
 Name it whatever you want.